shalommmitz/links/README.md

    1. Edit the 'links_<hostName>.yml' file to add newly found interesting links.
    2. Run 'sync'.
 This will fetch the 'link_*.yml' files of the other computers and upload your local links file.
-   3. View the unified 'links.html' file.
+   3. View the unified 'links.html' file: E.g., `firefox links.html`

 Credits
 -------

-   The YAML error handling code was taken from https://github.com/mme/vergeml
+   - The YAML error handling code was taken from https://github.com/mme/vergeml
+   - ChatGPT 5 wrote the render_html module

 License
 -------